HonkingGoose/git-gosling/docs/git_sandbox/setup_your_git_sandbox.md

 ---

 The best way to learn is by doing, so let's dive right in!
-Let's create a safe place for you to try things out.
+Let's create a safe place for you to try things.

 Follow the steps listed below.